The information content of jet quenching and machine learning assisted observable design: Observable design

 except that now we use a Lasso regression instead of a ``regular'' linear regression which will pick out only the most important terms.
 As an example, we use EFPs up to degree 4 and the Lasso regression with $\lambda=0.001$, for which we find a very stable result:

 The corresponding ROC curve and the distribution of this ML-learned observable are shown in Figs.~\ref{fig:Lasso},~\ref{fig:observable_distributions}, respectively.
 We find that despite the simplicity of the machine-learned EFP observable, it outperforms the other ``traditional'' observables.
-The intriguing aspect of observables which involve a relatively small number of EFPs, as in Eq.~(\ref{eq:lasso_efp}), are that they are generally analytically tractable within perturbative QCD.
+The intriguing aspect of observables which involve a relatively small number of EFPs, as in Eq.~(\ref{eq:lasso_efp}), are that they are generally calculable within perturbative QCD, see Ref.~\cite{Cal:2022fnm} for recent progress.
+Moreover, we note that some combinations of EFPs are easier to calculate directly compared to individual EFPs~\cite{Komiske:2017aww}.
+The same holds for certain products of $N$-subjettiness observables~\cite{Datta:2017rhs}.
+We leave the identification of the subspace of observables that is relatively simple to calculate within perturbative QCD and the combination with ML techniques like the Lasso regression for future work.